codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 ## **Chapter [VII]: Principle [Drill  Attack Your Weakest Point]

 ## **Definition of the Principle:**
+### the Chemistry of learning
+In Chemistry there is something call the rate-determining step , the rate determining step show the slowest part of this creating a bottle neck  . certain aspect of the learning problem forming a bottleneck that determining  the speed at which you become proficient overall
+understand the fundamental concepts , you need to be able to remember the algorithm for solving a certain type of problem   .
+If your arithmetic is weak or your algebra is  sloppy , you'll get a wrong answer even if you master the other concepts .
+This is the logic behind doing your drills  , identify the rate determining steps in your learning reaction , isolate it and work on it specifically

+### Drills and Cognitive Load
+Rate Determining step in learning where one component   of a complex skill determines your overall learning .
+Your cognitive resources, When Franklin was writing , he had to consider not only the logical  content of the argument but also the word choice and style .
+In order to   to improve your performance in one aspect  you may need to devote so much time  in that one aspect

+Drills can solve to problem of overall learning process where improvement go down as you learn , by simplifying a skill enough that you are  focus your cognitive resources on a single aspect
+If direct practice involves working on a whole skill nearest to the situation in which it will eventually be used , drill are pull in the opposite direction .
+A drill take the direct part and cut it so that practicing only an isolated components
+## Direct Then Drill Approach
 ## **Why It’s Important:**

 ## **Key Examples:**
 Benjamin   Franklin  the founding father of the USA  was first and foremost a writer .
 It was first in writing that he found his success .
 His book became an international big seller and allow him to retire at  42.
 It was Franklin writing talent that acquire him allies and persuade potential  antagonists , making his writing into the declaration of independent .
 Franklin when about a series of exercise to practice his writing  .
 One suck exercise was taking a favorite magazine of his , The Spectator , and trying to reconstruct  the original argument from  memory
-### the Chemistry of learning
-In Chemistry there is something call the rate-determining step , the rate determining step show the slowest part of this creating a bottle neck  . certain aspect of the learning problem forming a bottleneck that determining  the speed at which you become proficient overall
-understand the fundamental concepts , you need to be able to remember the algorithm for solving a certain type of problem   .
-If
+he asking what idea lead to a good arguments rather than also needing tobwory about word usage , grammar

 ###  **Best Practices:**

 ### **How to Apply This Principle:**